hmc-cs111-spring2023/cs111-project-pitch-carsonfrench/contract.md

 like to work on, as part of your project (for example, other things related to DSLs that you have come across, or topics from other classes)?
 Why are you interested in working on these things?_

+I am excited to continue working on syntax design.
+That is something I have enjoyed from earlier in the class.
+I also hope to learn more about storage and filing systems since I will need to find a way to store the data.

 ## Time management plan